If this fascinating sport attracts you, Woking Lawn Tennis and Croquet Club has two of the best croquet lawns in the South of England.

 Newcomers are welcome.
 No special equipment is necessary other than flat-soled shoes.
 Club mallets and coaching at all levels are available.
 Tournaments are held throughout the season and range from Club events to national fixtures.

-If you would like to know more about any aspects of croquet at the Club, please contact the Croquet Secretary, Elizabeth McKenzie-Gray.
+If you would like to know more about any aspects of croquet at the Club, please contact the Croquet Secretary, Sara Anderson.

 Membership applications should be made using the Enquiry Form.
 Any questions about membership should be addressed to our Club Secretary.